 The contact forms on our websites require users to provide certain information – see People who use our forms.

 Our online surveys may ask users and customers of our services for contact information (such as an email address).
 The contact information will be used to contact customers when appropriate.
 Users may opt out if they choose.

 People who call our Customer Contact Centre

-When you call our Customer Contact Centre we collect information.
-We use this information to help improve its efficiency and effectiveness.
+When you call our Customer Contact Centre we collect information, such as names and contact details.
+We use this information to help improve our efficiency and effectiveness.
+The information is recorded within our various customer systems.
 Some telephone calls are recorded for quality assurance.
 We also collect information from customers who want to arrange an appointment to attend one of our Customer Information Centres.
 The information collected includes names, contact details, title information.
 For information on our Voice Recording Policy – See Voice Recording policy.
 We will retain telephone recordings for 60 calendar days.

 People who use our forms

 Our sites use forms for customers to request information, products and services, give feedback.
 We may collect contact information such as email addresses and financial information such as bank account details and credit cards numbers.
 In relation to credit cards, we comply with the Payment Card Industry Data Security Standards where applicable.
 Contact information from the order forms is used to send out orders, customer contact information may be used to get in touch with customers when necessary.
 Financial information may be used where appropriate to charge for product and services.